37Rb/nextcloud-hledger/README.md

 As a file storage system with desktop sync and mobile access, Nextcloud is a natural fit for plain text accounting.
 It provides a safe, private, easily accessible place to store your financial data.
 It provides security, online editing, multi-user, collaboration, desktop sync and mobile device access without compromising privacy or forcing you to trust a company as you must do with tools like Quicken, Mint, YNAB, etc...

+## Features

+* Share and collaborate with other users
+* Add/edit transactions through the web
+* Multiple currencies including stocks and cryptocurrency
+* Budgeting and forecasting
+* Version control (Git) friendly

 ## Screenshots

 ![Income Statement](screenshots/IS.png "Income Statement")